Yoga Farm has created a practical, accessible Yoga Teacher Training and Immersion.

 Specific Requirements to be awarded certification:

 - Attend at least one yoga class outside every week during the training.
-Twenty classes at Yoga Farm included in your tuition and are part of your training.
+A Yoga Farm Membership (Unlimited Classes!) at Yoga Farm are included in your tuition and are part of your training.
 After each class, log the day / time in your journal and take a few notes on what you learned or practiced during that sessions.
 A minimum of 20 yoga classes with one of us outside of our weekends together are required as part of this training.
 The yoga class needs to be in your log with a journal entry for it to count towards your training.

 - Attend all training weekends, if an emergency arises and you miss a session we may be able to offer makeup days.
 If not, you will be responsible for making up the missed material (tea with a classmate?).

 - If you miss more than two days then you will need to complete the training during the summer or the next school year before you will receive certification. (you can still continue with the program and learn from the remaining sessions)

 - Complete all homework assignments, independent study and reading requirements